lmjohns3/theanets/docs/quickstart.rst

 This document does not explain the theory behind most of the models or optimization algorithms that are implemented in the ``theanets`` package.
-Instead, it contains links links to the reference documentation, which expands on the ideas presented here.
+Instead, it contains links to the reference documentation, which expands on the ideas presented here.

 If you find an error in any of the documentation, or just want to clarify something, please file an issue or send a pull request to